haxekhaex2/wavreader/README.md

 ``-c`` count of regions to split the .wav file into.

 ``-l`` length in samples of each region each waveform will sample from.

+``-e`` if set, extend the start positions of each slice to minimize the unused space at the end.